-A functioning and efficient higher education system is essential both for sustainable national social and economic development and for achieving the Sustainable Development Goals (SDGs).
-Well-educated people are in a better position to fill key leadership and expert positions, and are better prepared for the demands of the global knowledge society.
+A well-functioning and efficient higher education system is essential both for sustainable national social and economic development and for achieving the Sustainable Development Goals (SDGs).
+People with a higher education degree are well positioned to fill key leadership and expert positions, contribute to scientific research and innovation and are better prepared for the skills requirements of the global knowledge society.
 This is why ADA strengthens educational institutions and builds local expert capacity.

-Cooperation in the research sector seeks to support developing countries in gaining scientific and technological independence and in narrowing the North-South gap.
+Cooperation in the areas of higher education and research aims to support partner countries in gaining scientific and technological independence and in narrowing the North-South divide.
 ADA promotes both South-South cooperation and networking between universities in Austria and its partner countries.
 The Austrian Partnership Programme in Higher Education and Research for Development (APPEAR) showcases how Austrian Development Cooperation strengthens the capacities of higher education institutions in teaching, research and management.

-Vocational education and training (VET) paves the way for adequately paid work and opens up prospects for productive employment.
-As a consequence, ADA promotes the development of modern educational services and the establishment of effective national VET systems.
-Close cooperation among the education sector, the private sector and special interest groups plays an increasingly important role in fostering the economic benefits of VET system reform
+Vocational education and training (VET) facilitates access to adequately paid work and opens up prospects for productive employment.
+A well-educated and qualified population often leads to greater social stabilit, as education gives people the opportunity to create better living conditions and actively participate in economic and social life.
+In pursuit of these outcomes, ADA promotes the development of modern educational services and the establishment of effective national VET systems.
+Close cooperation among the education sector, the private sector and social partner organisations plays an increasingly important role in fostering the economic benefits of VET system reform.

-ADA supports formal and informal training and education, aligned with actual labour-market needs and combined with work-based learning elements.
+ADA supports formal and non-formal training and education, aligned with actual labour-market needs and combined with work-based learning elements.
 Gaining occupational skills and knowledge is essential especially for marginalized population groups and regions.